-- A fraudster will compromise a business eMail account belonging to one of your vendors.
+- A fraudster will compromise a business eMail account belonging to your business or to one of your vendors.
 This usually happens through typical phishing attacks.
 The goal is to harvest the eMail credentials of someone working in finance or accounts receivable.

 - The fraudster begins gathering information about normal business transactions between you and the vendor.
 This includes billing terms, invoicing and typical payment methods.

-- The fraudster then executes their attack on your You or someone from your accounts payable team will receive an eMail requesting an update to their payment methods.
+- The fraudster then executes their attack on you or someone from your accounts payable team will receive an eMail requesting an update to their payment methods.
 They will provide a new bank account number or mailing address.

 - Once you begin paying legitimate invoices to the fake payment information the fraudster takes the money and runs.